-The most significant local source of pollution in our borough that we can affect is vehicle emissions.
-A Low Emission Strategy (LES) has now been approved to address the health impacts of poor air quality.
+The most significant local source of pollution in our borough that we can influence is vehicle emissions.
+A Low Emission Strategy (LES) has been approved to address the health impacts of poor air quality.
 The primary objective of the LES is to reduce traffic emissions.

 We can do this by promoting sustainable transport which includes the use of low emission vehicles and technology.
 We can also discourage the use of high emitting vehicles where possible.

 The LES is based upon three key principles for the reduction of emissions:

 - Shift - change mode of transport from cars to public transport, cycling or walking